Goline It Services Logo

 #!/bin/bash

-# Custom rules to allow OSPF traffic on IPv4
+# Allow OSPF traffic on IPv4

 iptables -I INPUT -p 89 -j ACCEPT